DeveloperAspire/DeveloperAspire/README.md

 - 🔭 I’m currently working on my personal development and Tech career.
 - 🌱 I’m currently learning Go and Javascript.
 - 👯 I’m looking to collaborate on open source projects, public speaking and helping beginners get into the tech space.
-- 💬 Ask me about open source, Tech, Go and Javascript.
+- 💬 Ask me about open source, Tech, Go, and Javascript.
 - 😄 Pronouns: He/Him.
 - 📫 How to reach me:
      * [DeveloperAspire](https://twitter.com/DeveloperAspire).